Patient education: Care after gynecologic surgery (Beyond the Basics)

 What can I eat? — You may eat and drink normally after gynecologic surgery.
 You may have a decreased appetite for the first few days after surgery; eating small, frequent meals or bland, soft foods may help.
 However, if you are not able to eat or drink anything or if vomiting develops, call your healthcare provider.

 A high fiber diet may help to prevent constipation, although other treatments for constipation are also available.
-(See "Patient information: High-fiber diet (Beyond the Basics)".)
+(See "Patient education: High-fiber diet (Beyond the Basics)".)

 How do I treat constipation? — Constipation is common after surgery and usually resolves with time and/or treatment.
 Constipation means that you do not have a bowel movement regularly or that stools are hard or difficult to pass.
 Constipation can be made worse by narcotic pain medications.